 The LDS View of the Afterlife

 Although LDS theology on eternal progression has changed fairly radically over time, for the typical LDS adherent the view of eternal progression and the afterworld goes something like this.
 After death all souls go to either the Spirit World or Spirit Prison.
 In some of the more egocentric LDS views, all those who reject the LDS gospel go to spirit prison until they accept the LDS version of the Gospel of Jesus Christ (see Gospel Principles, Encyclopedia of Mormonism).
 In other more pluralistic LDS interpretations the divisions have less to do with religious affiliations and more to do with right living.
 In the Spirit World, both those of paradise and prison await the resurrection which reunites one’s spirit with a physical body.
 In the most accepted LDS theology, individuals are resurrected into one of three degrees of glory as delineated by Joseph Smith in D&C 76.
-The highest degree, called the Celestial Kingdom is for the faithful who receive all the necessary LDS ordinances and live the LDS commandments.
-The middle degree, called the Terrestrial Kingdom is more ambiguously defined as the abode of those who rejected the Gospel in life, but accepted it in the Spirit World.
-The lowest degree is typically defined as those who rejected the Gospel of Jesus Christ in both life and after death.
+The highest degree, called the Celestial Kingdom is for the most faithful who receive all the necessary LDS ordinances and live the LDS commandments.
+The middle degree, called the Terrestrial Kingdom is more ambiguously defined as the abode of good-hearted people who rejected the Gospel in life, but accepted it in the Spirit World.
+The lowest degree is typically defined as bad people and those who rejected the Gospel of Jesus Christ in both life and after death.

 Requirements for Entrance into Heaven